 East Renfrewshire

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the East Renfrewshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-East Renfrewshire lies southwest of Glasgow and is one of Scotland’s most affluent areas, with towns such as Giffnock, Newton Mearns, and Barrhead.
+Overview ⁞ East Renfrewshire lies southwest of Glasgow and is one of Scotland’s most affluent areas, with towns such as Giffnock, Newton Mearns, and Barrhead.
 It combines suburban living with green spaces and has a strong reputation for high-quality schools.

+Who governs East Renfrewshire?
 The local government for this district is: East Renfrewshire Council (Scotland Council Area).

 This district page, East Renfrewshire, is a sub-page of this region page: Scotland.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.